tanhakabir/WW84-Python-Lessons/site/secret_message/cracking.md

 # Now… command the Python to use its new superpower to reveal the truth!
 Modify the commands in your file to reveal the truth behind
 1.  the word "WHY" shifted by 13,
-2.	the word "oskza" shifted by -18, and
+2.	the word "oskza" shifted by -18
-3.	the word "ohupo" shifted by -1
+3.	the word "ohupo" shifted by -1, and
+4.  the word "ED" shifted by 25

 Press the Play Button, and you should see the final clue to the true meeting place and time revealed!